dbiir/TxnSailsServer/README.md

 Application developer should rebuild a portion of their code to utilize TxnSails' capabilities and TxnSails can automatically guarantee the serializable.
 Note that we do not modify the application workload to achieve serializable, for example, we do not either promote reads to writes or introduce outside lock manager.
-We would continue to improve above apis and TxnSails to support serializable transactions for more hetergeneous database systems, thereby further reducing application development costs.
+We would continue to improve above apis and TxnSails to support serializable transactions for more heterogeneous database systems, thereby further reducing application development costs.